to Fflur Dafydd’s website.

 Fflur has also been commissioned to write her first original drama series for S4C, which will go into production in 2015.
-The series, which goes by the working title Parch., follows a young female vicar through a turbulent time in her life – and is a black comedy with elements of surrealism and fantasy, in the tradition of Six Feet Under and The Big C. It will be produced by Apollo TV, the makers of Con Passionate and Alys, and script edited by BAFTA-winning scriptwriter Siwan Jones.
+The series, which goes by the working title Parch., follows a young female vicar through a turbulent time in her life – and is a drama with elements of surrealism and fantasy.
+It will be produced by Apollo TV, the makers of Con Passionate and Alys.

 DAFYDD’S FILM TO BE DIRECTED BY EUROS LYN

 has recently been announced that the film version of

 Fflur Dafydd’s multi award winning novel, Y LLYFRGELL